Jeep Renegade 4xe plug-in hybrid performance, top speed, engine

 - 2MPG, CO2 & chargingThe Jeep Renegade hybrid's figures are respectable, but some rivals beat it on paper

-- 4Engines, drive & performance - currently readingIt's far from being the most engaging SUV on the road, but few cars in its class can match the Renegade 4xe when the tarmac ends
+- 4Performance, engine & drive - currently readingIt's far from being the most engaging SUV on the road, but few cars in its class can match the Renegade 4xe when the tarmac ends

-- 5Interior & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky
+- 5Interior, dashboard & comfortThe Renegade is a comfortable small SUV with good infotainment, but its interior feels a little plasticky